 Beginning in April 2013, the Medtronic Paradigm® Insulin Pump has been the subject of a number of medical device safety alerts and recalls issued by its manufacturer and the U.S. Food and Drug Administration (FDA).
 The most serious of these Medtronic insulin pump notices include recalls of Medtronic MiniMed Paradigm Insulin Infusion Sets and Infusion Set Reservoirs.

 The week of April 17, 2013, the FDA issued a Class II recall of the Medtronic MiniMed Paradigm Insulin Infusion Pump, intended for use to deliver insulin to people with diabetes.
-Medtronic recalled the pumps because the pump’s drive support cap may become detached from the pump case and protrude from the lower right side of the pump.
+The Medtronic insulin pump was recalled because the pump’s drive support cap may become detached from the pump case and protrude from the lower right side of the pump.
 When the pump is exposed to water, it may result in damage to the pump’s internal electronics, which can prevent the pump’s buttons from working properly or can cause the pump to alarm.

 Model numbers affected by this recall include: MMT-511, MMT-512, MMT-712, MMT-712E, MMT-515, MMT-715, MMT-522, MMT-522K, MMT-722, MMT-722K, MMT-523, MMT-523K, MMT-723, MMT-723K, MMT-554, and MMT-754.
 The recall includes about 428,000 units distributed worldwide.